How to Measure/Check Gauge for Amigurumi

 Gauge: 5-Round Circle = 2” with a 3.5mm hook

-If your circle is measuring to be smaller than mine, you can try going up one hook size to a 3.75mm or 4mm.
+If your circle is measuring to be smaller than mine, try going up a hook size or crocheting slightly looser.
 If your circle is measuring to be bigger and/or you can see significant gaps between the stitches, try going down one hook size (3.25mm or 3mm).

 You will need to create a 5-Round Circle with the new hook size and measure again, adjusting if you need to.
 Once your circle more or less matches my gauge, you can begin creating your amigurumi toy!